“You must be running for someone today.”

 When you can look beyond the pain of loss, you can finish…well.

 One promise…two shoes…ten kilometers and lessons for a lifetime.

 You can purchase a copy of “ORNAMENT: The Faith, Joy and Hope of Kristen” here.

 APPLICATION: Are you facing a loss?
+How can I pray for you?
 Please leave a comment below.

 Download a copy of Kristen’s CD “Songs From Home”